You are here

 Buy a rotary lawn mower if you:

-- Want to buy a petrol or electric lawn mower
+- Want to buy a lawn mower on a tight budget

 - Want a lawn mower where collection boxes can be attached or unattached

-- Want to buy a self propelled lawn mower which are good if you struggle to push a heavy lawn mower or have a large area of grass to cut
+- Want to buy a self-propelled lawn mower which are good if you have a large area of grass to cut

 Buy a hover lawn mower if you: